-Here we are at Body Works Sports Physiotherapy and we’re going to demonstrate a technique for strengthening the neck and improving posture for day-to-day life.
+We’re here at Body Works Sports Physiotherapy to demonstrate a technique for neck strength and improving posture for day-to-day life.

-In this position, we have Holly standing up against the wall and we have her with her knees bent, so she’s sort of squated and feet are out in front of her, so your lower back and hips are still connected to the wall.
+- Put your feet out in front of you, so your lower back and hips are still connected to the wall.